 Your artist bio is your chance to really grab the interest of potential clients and make them understand what it is about your art that’s different from the rest.
 It can be a powerful art marketing tool, so you want to make sure you take the time to craft an amazing artist profile that does your incredible artwork justice!

 When building online portfolios, many artists (and even brands) overlook the importance of the about-me page.
 But, no matter what kind of art you make, visitors to your website are highly likely to click it within a little while of landing on your page.
 Think of your artist bio as your chance to craft the lens that they’ll view your work through.

-Don’t have an online portfolio just yet?
+Don’t have an artist portfolio website just yet?
 Your About the Artist page will live on your online portfolio, of course, so it’s a good idea to have one up and running before you start crafting that artist profile.
 Make sure to choose a website builder that lets you easily add custom pages, so that you can add an artist bio page and place it wherever you want in your website’s menu (Hint: you should put it somewhere that’s easy to find, so your visitors don’t have to look for it).

-Choose an online portfolio with beautiful themes that allow you to make easy, fast tweaks to your artist profile whenever you want—no code required!
+Choose an online portfolio with beautiful website templates that allow you to make easy, fast tweaks to your artist profile whenever you want—no code required!
 The best website builders will have lots of typography options built right in, so that you can really customize the look of that About the Artist page without having to mess around with importing fonts.

 Okay, you have some ideas for how to build your artist bio into your portfolio website, but what makes a really strong artist profile in the first place?
 What should you include, and what is better left out?
 Where do you start?